fuzzygroup/blog/_posts/2019-09-01-a-python-and-data-science-tooling-vocabulary-for-a-rubyist.md

 # Q

 # R
 * **Repl** - This is short for Read Evaluate Print Loop and it is the result of what you get when you type python at your command prompt.
 A repl gives you a place to type Python code you want executed.
 Type quit() to exit the Python repl -- the () are required as quit is a method not a statement.
-Think irb or "rails c"
+Think irb or "rails c".

+* **Roberta** - A robustly optimized method for pretraining natural language processing (NLP) systems that improves on Bidirectional Encoder Representations from Transformers, or BERT, the self-supervised method released by Google in 2018.
+[More...](https://ai.facebook.com/blog/roberta-an-optimized-method-for-pretraining-self-supervised-nlp-systems/)

 # S
 * **Scikit-learn** (formerly scikits.learn) is a free software machine learning library for the Python programming language.
 It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.[More...](https://scikit-learn.org/stable/)